bifeng/nlp_paper_colletion/README.md

    (Deep Learning is task oriented, and there is no need to explicit represent linguistic knowledge ?)

+4. What's linguistics hypothesis of deep learning ? (generative linguistics(formal linguistics), functional linguistics and cognitive linguistics)

-4. What's the different between deep learning and statistical based method ? (shallow parsing ?)
+5. What's the different between deep learning and statistical based method ? (shallow parsing ?)

 ## Paper